For training and technical assistance needs or questions, please email [email protected].

 Have a question or comment?
 Please reach out to us to share your question and feedback.
 We value your expertise and experience.

-Looking for data collection & reporting FAQs?
-Visit the Data Collection & Reporting Resources page.
+Looking for data collection & reporting faqs?

-• Topic(s)
+• Select a Topic(s)

-• Reset Filters
+• Reset Search Form

 • What is the CARE Act?

-Senate Bill 1338 established the Community Assistance, Recovery, and Empowerment (CARE) Act to provide community-based behavioral health services and supports to Californians living with untreated schizophrenia spectrum or other psychotic disorders through a new civil court process.
+Senate Bill 1338 established the Community Assistance, Recovery, and Empowerment (CARE) Act to provide community-based behavioral health services and supports to eligible Californians living with schizophrenia spectrum or other psychotic disorders through a new civil court process.
 CARE Act is intended to serve as an upstream intervention for the most severely impaired Californians to prevent avoidable psychiatric hospitalizations, incarcerations, and Lanterman-Petris-Short Mental Health Conservatorships.
 The CARE Process will provide earlier action, support, and accountability for both CARE participants and the local governments responsible for providing behavioral health services to these individuals.
 The CARE Act authorizes specified adult persons to petition a civil court to create a voluntary CARE agreement or a court-ordered CARE plan that may include treatment, housing resources, and other services.

 Topics: